Rivington Pike: History

-There are prehistoric sites at Noon Hill tumulus on Winter Hill, at Coblowe hillock by the Lower Rivington Reservoir and it is possible that a standing stone occupied the summit in the prehistoric period.

-In 1904 author, Fergusson Irvine described the Pike as "the curious hog-backed mound which crowns the summit of the hill and on which stands the Beacon, shows signs of having been at least shaped by artificial means.
-No doubt it is mainly a natural feature, but there are distinct traces of its having been trimmed and the approach steepened at several points".
+The Pike has many prehistoric sites nearby, at Noon Hill tumulus on Winter Hill, Pike Stones and Two Lads, in the valley is Coblowe hillock by the Lower Rivington Reservoir.
+There are records of flint chipping being found at the Pike and moorland.
+A flint spear head was found at the nearby 'Tigers Clough'.
+There is a feature at the summit of the hill which the author Fergusson Irvine in his 1904 book described as a 'a curious hog-backed mound'.
+Of the hill he states "no doubt it is mainly a natural feature, but there are distinct traces of its having been trimmed and the approach steepened at several points". and he also states it is possible that a standing stone occupied the summit in the prehistoric period.
+These remains can be seen from the air.

-The Pike was a meeting place of political activists in 1801 through a group known as the United Englishmen, a clandestine revolutionary republican organization advocating universal suffrage and uprisings across the UK, they sought assistance from the French.
+The Pike was a meeting place of political activists in 1801 through a group known as the United Englishmen, a clandestine revolutionary republican organisation advocating universal suffrage and uprisings across the UK, they sought assistance from the French.
 Those who attended the gathering were arrested but bailed, they became known as the 'Rivington Hill rioters'.
-The Pike was also part of the site of the UK's largest mass trespass, which occurred in 1896, when 10,000 people marched to enforce their rights of way.
+The Pike, being located on Winter Hill was one of the destinations in the UK's largest mass trespass, which occurred in 1896, when 10,000 people marched to enforce their rights of way.